-3 Credits (3 Lecture 0 Lab 0 Clinical) 3 Hrs./Wk.
-(3 Hrs.
-Lecture) 15 wks.
-BIO 133 is the second course in a major in biological sciences.
+3 Credits (3 Lecture 0 Lab 0 Clinical)

+BIO 133 is the second course in a sequence intended for students that plan to major in biological sciences.
 This course focuses on the biology of organisms at structural levels above the molecular and cellular levels.
 Topics include principles of evolution, biodiversity and ecology.
 Prerequisites: BIO 131/132 with a C or better.
 Co-requisite BIO 134.